Forth Ports Group Tax Strategy

 Our tax team seeks to deliver clear, timely and relevant business advice around tax.
 The business understands that the tax team needs to be involved at an early stage in order to deliver the most value from the tax advice provided.

 We carefully manage the tax risks and costs inherent in every commercial transaction, in the same way as any other cost.
 Therefore, tax will follow the commercial outcomes, taking account of the need for tax efficiency and our understanding of the currently applicable laws and practice.
+We do this by frequently monitoring tax legislation to ensure we keep abreast of any changes and ensuring our tax team undertakes regular training.

 Where there is uncertainty surrounding the interpretation of tax laws, we will seek second opinions from external tax advisers, having established our own understanding of the position, and/or seek to resolve the uncertainty by dialogue with tax authorities.